neos/neos-development-collection/TYPO3.Neos/Documentation/CreatingASite/RenderingCustomMarkup/CustomContentElements.rst

 `plugins`
 	Available plugins in the site installation.

-It is possible to create new groups by using the `TYPO3.Neos.nodeTypes.groups` settings.
+It is possible to create new groups by using the `Neos.Neos.nodeTypes.groups` settings.
 Registering 2 new groups could look like::

 	TYPO3: